On Air Now

-New research has claimed hangovers DON’T get worse as you get older.
+Research claims hangovers don't actually get worse as you get older.

-The research, which has been published in the medical journal Alcohol and Alcoholism, asked 761 Dutch drinkers, aged between 18 and 94, about their hangover experiences.
+The research, which was published in the medical journal Alcohol and Alcoholism, asked 761 Dutch drinkers, aged between 18 and 94, about their hangover experiences.

 Rather surprisingly, the results found that older people were actually less likely to suffer from a foggy head in the morning.

 And even when they did wake up feeling rough after a night of drinking, their hangovers were less severe.

 One explanation is that you literally just get used to them as you get older, and become better at dealing with the consequences of too much wine.